 An objector who is dissatisfied with the valuer's or Valuer-General's decision on an objection may apply to VCAT for review of the decision.
-The procedure for reviewing the decision by the valuation authority is set out under division 4 of part III of the Valuation of Land Act 1960.
+The procedure for reviewing the decision by the valuer or the Valuer-General is set out under division 4 of part III of the Valuation of Land Act 1960.